PaigeM89/BoxToTabletop/README.md

 * next 10
 * stats
     * by date, editable, with graphs
-* setting to not do individual counts each step
+* setting to not do individual counts each step / checkboxes for everything
 * export to CSV
 * timelines w/ goals, show progress
 * Fider for feedback (once public)